 History

-It was the 1930s, and Marta had moved to Chicago to pursue studies as a secretary – an “appropriate” occupation for young ladies in those times.
+It was the 1930s, and Marta was living in Chicago at the time, pursuing studies as a secretary – an “appropriate” occupation for young ladies.
 She received a letter from Pia who explained the family’s dilemma and begged Marta to come back home to Guatemala.

 Marta understood the seriousness of the matter.